 Start with thoroughly cleaning your face.
-In a small bowl, mix 2 tbsp. apple cider vinegar and half a cup of rose water.
+In a small bowl, mix half cup filtered water and half a cup of rose water.
 Use a cotton pad to apply this mixture and let it dry.
 Finish with applying moisturizer.

 Rose water is mild and gentle.
 However, people with particular skin conditions will find it best to consult with a dermatologist before using new products or treatments.

 If you've been suffering from acne for some time now, it is best to take a step back and evaluate the whole situation.
 In other words, determine your skin type, the type of your acne, its severity, your sensitivity baseline, as well as other skin conditions you might have.